The Ultimate Packing Guide: One Year Traveling

 4. I do not have any specific hygiene/toiletry items I require.
 However, I do take travel supplements (more on that below).

 Based on that information, I could go through my closet and choose around 20 clothing items to cycle through during the year.
 Of course, there are a few important things to mention.
 Firstly, if there is something that you will need in a particular location, you will be able to find and buy it there.
 Don’t feel like you need to account for every possible situation that you might encounter.
 Second, you can always exchange with others, buy and replace, send home, and trade clothes throughout the year.
-It is possible to wear the same 10 outfits an entire year, but I understand those who wish for a little more variety haha.
-Lastly, styles change, weight changes, and weather are notoriously unpredictable.
+It is possible to wear the same 10 outfits an entire year, but I understand those who wish for a little more variety.
+Lastly, styles change, weight changes, and weather is notoriously unpredictable.
 Learn to roll with the punches a little and adapt, whatever that means at the time, with the current situation.
 I promise, your wardrobe while traveling is not what people will remember most about you.
 That said, you will find my recommendations below.
-Use this as a guide, recommendations, and ideas for your own travels, but of course, adapt it to your personal needs and answers to the above-mentioned questions.
+Use this as a guide with ideas for your own travels, but of course, adapt it to your personal needs and answers to the above-mentioned questions.

 Clothes